randy3k/SendCode/README.md

 ]
 ```

-SendCode understands the following variables in the `cmd` field:
+SendCode expands following variables in the `cmd` field:

 - `$file`, the full path to the file
 - `$file_path`, the directory contains the file
 - `$file_name`, the file name
 - `$file_basename`, the file name without extension
 - `$file_extension`, the file extension
-- `$project_path`, the active folder, if not found, use the directory of current file
+- `$project_path`, the first folder of the current window, if not found, use the directory of current file
 - `$selection`, the text selected, or the word under cursor
 - `$line`, the current line number